cshannum/unequalgroupoutlier/README.md

 # unequalgroupoutlier
-R package to detect anomalies in large functional data with variable lengths.
+R package to detect anomalies in large functional (or time series) data with variable lengths.